FeedMyBeard/AutoYoutubeDownloader/README.md

 This is my first release.

-I'm building some small bt interesting/useful projects as i learn and improve my coding.
+I'm building some small but interesting / useful projects as I learn and improve my coding.

+Wish me luck, and come back to see what else I can create in my learning journey! :)

+> BITCOIN ADDRESS:
+>
+>> 12YQAUxHFmJoPr4xdMRmFnbyhFRqKnGhqE
+>
+> (If you enjoyed the program, or for any resaon would like to tip me :) )